 Despite its sterling credentials, Juggernaut Fight Club is designed for athletes of all levels.
 Even complete beginners are welcome to try any of the five martial disciplines offered.

-While the fighting club doesn’t offer free trials, those who are unsure can make use of the day pass system to try out the various training sessions available.
+While the fighting club doesn’t offer free trials, those who are unsure can use the day pass system to try out the various training sessions available.
 Once you’ve found a class you like, you can then sign up for a regular membership to enjoy some savings.

 Subscription packages start from S$200 per month for two disciplines.
 For access to all five disciplines, you’ll need to sign up for the all-access package, starting at S$250 per month.